BrandonHe/sdl_android_guides/docs/Lockscreen/index.md

 ## Updating SDL Service

 Now that our lock screen activity is setup, all we have to do is update our `SdlService` to utilize the LockScreenActivity.
-First, in the `onOnLockScreenNotification` we need to trigger the lockscreen to be displayed with the HMI Level is set to FULL and when the lock screen status is required:
+First, in the `onOnLockScreenNotification` we need to trigger the lock screen to be displayed with the HMI Level is set to FULL and when the lock screen status is required:

 ```java
 @Override